Pjmcnally/lol_app/README.md

-Welcome to my capstone project.
-The code is finished.
-The documentation is still in development.
-I will add more here shortly.
-This is currently a placeholder.

 # Patrick's LoL App
+__Welcome to my PDX CodeGuild capstone project.__

-#### __Patrick's LoL App is a web app which provides information about a League of Legends game currently being played.__
+__Patrick's LoL App is a web app which provides information about a League of Legends game currently being played.__

 Built with:
 -----